 There are certain situations, though, when the beneficiaries you choose could make your will more complicated, potentially requiring the help of a lawyer.
 Examples may include when you disinherit close family or when you want to leave assets to children from a previous marriage.

-If you don’t name any beneficiaries, you are considered to have died in a state of intestacy.
+If you don’t name any beneficiaries, you are considered to have died in a state of intestacy, which essentially means you died without a will.
 A probate court will determine who should get your estate according to your state’s laws of intestate succession.
 Your closest family will likely get your assets, but you should check your state’s laws to learn more.